canha42/pinterest-pin-it/readme.txt

 Yes.
 I am constantly trying to make the plugin better, but as it's a free plugin I don't get much time to work on it.
 Please consider donating any spare change to help me work on this plugin more.
 Donations can be made at: http://desgn.me/pinterest

 = Where do I report bugs? =
-In the WordPress forum (http://wordpress.org/support/plugin/pinterest-pin-it-button-for-images) or, even better (as I check it more often), our bug tracker at http://canha.net/bugs/
+In the WordPress forum (http://wordpress.org/support/plugin/pinterest-pin-it-button-for-images) or, even better (as I check it more often), our bug tracker at https://github.com/canha42/pinterest-pin-it/issues (requires registry).

 == Screenshots ==